zecure/shadowd.zecure.org/content/overview/perl_connector.md

 ## Installation

-You can install the modules with CPAN:
+You can install the modules with CPAN.

     cpan -i Shadowd::Connector

-Or by hand:
+Or by hand.

     perl Makefile.PL
     make